 In order to solve this problem the AcroFormConversion plugin records details about the original form field as custom properties when creating the corresponding Block.
-Table 12.2 lists the custom properties which can be used to reliably identify the Blocks; all properties have type string.
+Table 13.2 lists the custom properties which can be used to reliably identify the Blocks; all properties have type string.

-Binding Blocks to the corresponding form fields.
-In order to keep PDF form fields and the generated PDFlib Blocks synchronized, the generated Blocks can be bound to the corresponding form fields.
-This means that the plugin will internally maintain the relationship of form fields and Blocks.
-When the conversion process is activated again, custom property meaning PDFlib:field:name Fully qualified name of the form field PDFlib:field:pagenumber Page number (as a string) in the original document where the form field was located PDFlib:field:type Type of the form field; one of pushbutton, checkbox, radiobutton, listbox, combobox, textfield, signature PDFlib:field:value (Only for type=checkbox) Export value of the form field bound Blocks will be updated to reflect the attributes of the corresponding PDF form fields.
-Bound Blocks are useful to avoid duplicate work: when a form is updated for interactive use, the corresponding Blocks can automatically be updated, too.
+custom property meaning PDFlib:field:name Fully qualified name of the form field PDFlib:field:pagenumber Page number (as a string) in the original document where the form field was located PDFlib:field:type Type of the form field; one of pushbutton, checkbox, radiobutton, listbox, combobox, textfield, signature PDFlib:field:value (Only for type=checkbox) Export value of the form field

-Table 12.2 Custom properties for identifying the original form field corresponding to the Block
+Table 13.2 Custom properties for identifying the original form field corresponding to the Block